milosv1/Python_Storage_Tracker/README.md

 ![Added graphics card output ](https://user-images.githubusercontent.com/18017763/116358725-4cd06b00-a841-11eb-9269-0e1edd30472a.png)

-Example output output of what is shown in the instance you have less than 10GB available.
+Example output of what is shown in the instance you have less than 10GB available.

 <img width="810" alt="Mac outputs" src="https://user-images.githubusercontent.com/18017763/111594295-feca4f80-881e-11eb-9955-360695c885de.png">